YLMstring/Mythic-Magic-Mayhem/README.md

 ### Angel adjustments:
 - Increase Bolt of Justice to 7th level
 - Increase Storm of Justice to 9th level
+- Wrath of the Righteous is now 8th level and affects evil demons only (Arue <3)
 - Add Improved Angelic Halo - Divine Champion: While Angelic Halo is active energy damage is converted into holy damage
 - Add Improved Angelic Halo - Flames of Heaven: While Angelic Halo is active energy damage is converted into fire damage
 ### Azata adjustments: